simplyjin/RBlog/content/about.md

 A dialogue with myself.

+I made this website using [blogdown](https://bookdown.org/yihui/blogdown/) by Yihui Xie with Hugo theme Fuji and deployed by Netlify.

-My work flow largely uses the blogdown workflow [recommended here](https://bookdown.org/yihui/blogdown/workflow.html).
+I largely use the blogdown workflow [recommended here](https://bookdown.org/yihui/blogdown/workflow.html).

 1. Serve Site on first open of RStudio
 2. Addins -> New Post